MattSegal/devblog/content/is-django-too-slow.md

 A Django app's [WSGI server](https://mattsegal.dev/simple-django-deployment-2.html#wsgi) is the thing that handles multiple concurrent requests.
 I'm going to use [Gunicorn](https://gunicorn.org/), the WGSI server I know best, as a reference.
 Gunicorn can provide two kinds of concurrency: multiple child worker processes and multiple green threads per worker.
 If you don't know what a "process" or a "green thread" is then, whatever, suffice to say that you can set Gunicorn up to handle multiple requests at the same time.

 What happens if a new request comes in and all the workers/threads are busy?
 I'm a little fuzzy on this, but I believe these extra requests get put in a queue, which is managed by Gunicorn.
 It appears that the [default length](https://docs.gunicorn.org/en/stable/settings.html#backlog) of this queue is 2048 requests.
 So if the workers get overwhelmed, then the extra requests get put on the queue so that the workers can (hopefully) process them later.
-Typically NGINX will timeout any connections that have not received a response in 60s or less, so if a request gets put in the queue and does't get responded to in 60s, then the user will get a HTTP 504 "Gateway Timeout" error.
+Typically NGINX will timeout any connections that have not received a response in 60s or less, so if a request gets put in the queue and doesn't get responded to in 60s, then the user will get a HTTP 504 "Gateway Timeout" error.
 If the queue gets full, then Gunicorn will start sending back errors for any overflowing requests.

 It's interesting to note the relationship between request throughput and response time.
 If your WSGI server has 10 workers and each request takes 1000ms to complete, then you can only serve ~10 requests per second.
 If you optimise your Django code so that each request only takes